ju4ek90/gr_tech_project/README.md

 For open testing project, please clone this repository.
 At SearchBreweriesTests you can find 8 scenarios with different testCases:

  - testPagination
    Description: Validation that for Endpoints we can choose how many entities would like to see per a page ! not working for Autocomplete Endpoint
 _ testLimitPerPage
-   Description: Validation that for Autocomplete Endpoints limit entities per a page no more than 15
+   Description: Validation that for Autocomplete Endpoints limit entities per a page (15)
 - testJsonSchemaForEndpoint
   Description: Json schema validation for both endpoints
 - testIncorrectEndpointName